 We’d love to give you a hard-and-fast answer on which is best, but it really depends on what your priorities are.
 One thing about OLED screens is that their brightness levels don’t quite compete with that of LED televisions, which may prove an issue if you mostly watch TV in bright conditions.
 Also, at present QLED televisions are typically cheaper (that isn’t to say cheap) than OLED sets.

-If you’re looking for as a fine a home-entertainment experience as possible, and you’re prepared to pay for it, go with OLED.
+If you're looking for as a fine a home-entertainment experience as possible, and you're prepared to pay for it, go with OLED.
 If you’re after a TV with visuals that are head-and-shoulders above average, but you’re more reserved with your budget, a QLED set makes for a sensible compromise.
+If you can't quite afford an OLED, it's also worth considering one of LG's NanoCell televisions - and if it comes down to one of these of a QLED, we suggest you read our LG or Samsung TV article.

 What to look for when buying a 4K TV